 When my daughter, Nina, was 10-years-old she started pestering me for her own Facebook account.
 And while I admired her tenacity, until her 13th birthday I gave her the same answer all 1576 times she asked.
 (Yes, that would be “no.”)

-My kids are quickly approaching adulthood now, but at times they still think I’m taking the easy way out when I tell them “no.” Of course, I’m really not.
+My kids are, sadly, on the verge of leaving the nest now — but at times they still think I’m taking the easy way out when I tell them “no.” Of course, I’m really not.

 The truth is, it’s not easy saying “no” as often as I do; it takes real discipline.
 Sometimes it requires a heavy dose of intestinal fortitude.

 Even so, when I have to make a tough decision and say “no,” I say it.
 After all, that’s part of being a responsible adult.

 Saying “no” often requires us to disappoint others, or appear rude.
 Even worse, if you’re dealing with immature people, it increases the risk of personal conflict and lost friendships.

 The thing is, if you stand tall and stick to your guns, knowing how and when to say “no” can pay big dividends.
 For that reason alone, saying “no” is certainly a skill that’s well worth mastering — especially when it comes to managing your personal finances.
 In fact, it’s a key trait of effective household CEOs.